-The Jail Division has a staff of 22 jailers and 1 nurse.
-The jail is managed by Jail Administrator Lt.
-Daniel Caswell.
-There are also two Sergeants, who provide additional supervision for the jail staff.
-Every jail officer must meet the requirements for licensing as a jailer through the TCLEOSE.
+The jail is managed by Jail Administrator, Lt.
+Angelica Alfaro.
+The Jail Division has a staff of 3 Jail Deputies, 2 Courthouse Deputies, 16 Jailers, and 1 Nurse.
+Sgt.
+Shelby Rudel and Sgt.
+Michael Briggs provide additional supervision for the jail staff.
+Every jail officer must meet the requirements for licensing as a jailer through the TCOLE.

 The jail is approved to house 111 inmates, including both males and females on both misdemeanor and felony charges.
 Some inmates are awaiting trial.
 Others have been convicted and are awaiting transfer to the Texas Department of Criminal Justice to serve their time.